keang/keang.github.io/_posts/2019-05-28-vim-quickfix.markdown

 fi
 ```

 I spend quite a big chunk of work writing in vim and tmux, so optimizing that feedback cycle can add up to many seconds saved.
 And what can I do with all the saved, you ask?
+[Ask Kevin.](https://www.youtube.com/watch?v=_K-L9uhsBLM)

 ![Time is money](https://media.giphy.com/media/e4uG83tGjWDiE/giphy.gif){: .center-image }